Course Code: GES375

 |R.||Putting it all together - Flask Task Manager Application Mini Project|

 |E.||Deploying to Heroku|

 |T.||Putting it all together - Django ECommerce Application Mini Project|

-Brian O’Grady has 17 years of professional industry and educational experience in the classroom, including a position as a Solution Architect on the Building Schools for the Future initiative across the UK.
-He has extensive experience in many different areas, including analytics and program content creation for Thomson Learning.
+Brian O’Grady has 17 years of professional industry and educational experience in the classroom.
+He was a Solution Architect on the Building Schools for the Future initiative across the UK.
+He has experience in analytics and program content creation.